Online Reputation Management for Medical Practices: A Comprehensive Guide

 Additionally, patients can complete patient satisfaction surveys about a practice or physician.
 The surveys evaluate the office and staff, wait time, experience with the doctor and likelihood of recommending the doctor to family and friends.

 Initially launched in 2004, RateMDs includes over one million doctor profiles and has over two million posted reviews.
 It was one of the first rating sites for physicians but has recently undergone a major redesign, upgrading the look and feature-set to fall more in line with Vitals and Healthgrades.
 According to the website, more than 100 million potential patients use RateMDs for information before making important health care decisions.

-Along with the website redesign, RateMDs has added more requirements for physicians to claim their profiles.
-To claim a profile, you will need the physician’s driver’s license no or a billing statement (a major pain).
+To claim a profile on RateMDs, you will need the physician’s driver’s license no or a billing statement (and this, in our experience, can be a major pain).